-Compiled by Mark Francek (more info) at Central Michigan University
+Compiled by Mark Francek ( This site may be offline. ) at Central Michigan University

 Find animations for the rock cycle including metamorphic rock formation, clastic sedimentary rocks formation, igneous rock formation, and igneous rocks classification.

 This highly simplified Flash animation displays some of the most common rock-forming processes.
 Embedded animations include crystallization of magma to form igneous rock, rock erosion to create sediment, transportation of sediment, deposition of sediment to create sedimentary rock, and creation of a metamorphic rock in a subduction zone.

 This Flash animation contains three separate movies, each exhibiting the formation of an igneous rocks in a different environment: a) rocks forming from a deep magma chamber where the slow cooling of magma results in large interlocking crystals; b) rocks forming from a pyroclastic flow with a combination of large and small crystals; and c) rocks with small crystals created from a fast cooling lava results.

 Through a simple Flash roll over, view hand specimens of different igneous rocks classified according by texture and chemical composition.
 There are also views of the more common rock forming minerals.
 Expect long loading times.

 Clastic Sedimentary Rocks Formation, Exploring Earth (more info)